ut21/Ray-Tracing-Basics/raytracingblog.md

 ```
 ![alt text](./output/circle.png)

-Much better, but this is still just a... circle, which makes sense bcs we have fundamentally just projected a sphere onto our screen.
+Much better, but this is still just a... circle, which makes sense bcs this  has fundamentally just projected a sphere onto our screen.
 But we can use _surface normals_ to give this sphere a sense of shading, and reflection.

 ## Surface Normals